Sanqui/fedorator/BUILD.md

 ### Printing the case

 The case can be found in `case/case.scad`.
+It may be edited and exported with OpenSCAD.
 As a parametric object, it's possible to adjust the values to your liking, however keep in mind that there must be space reserved for cable connectors.

 The case is best printed from the PLA material, but ABS should work also if PLA is not available.
 A dark blue filament color is preferred as that is